DATA-BACKED GUIDE · UPDATED JULY 2026

 Do I need planning permission to convert a garage?

-Will I lose parking value?
+Will I lose parking value by converting my garage?